 - Huge followings and tweet frequency matters.
 Without both, advertisers cannot gain enough impressions to earn followers, clicks, and re-tweets.

 - Avoid the hard sell.
 Keep your tweets entertaining and educational.
 Twitter is a social network, not condusive to a one-tweet close.

 - Can you target with relevant ads?
 Not in the traditional sense of a purchased mailing list.
 Those who say otherwise, don't understand Twitter.
-They are selling what you want to hear.
-The majority of people follow on Twitter as a social gesture, not necessarily common interests.
+If they check their followers, it shows a rainbow of interests.
+Saying targeted, they are selling what you want to hear.
+The majority of people follow on Twitter as a social gesture, not common interests.
 Further, the Twitter SUL (Suggested User List) pushes newbies to follow random accounts.
 However, the clicks are targeted since users opt-in on tweets that interest them.
 Thus, #1 above rules completely when applied to Twitter marketing.

 - Many tweets is better than one repetitive tweet.
 As stated in rule 2, keep the conversation entertaining and interesting.

 It's inexpensive, more comprehensive in terms of measured ROI; and in the hands of the right Twitter network - incredibly effective.